NoroffFEU/development-platforms/baas-starter-frontend-video-case-study.md

 BaaS platforms offer a range of benefits for front-end developers, including speed, scalability, cost-effectiveness, and flexibility.
 However, developers should carefully consider the advantages and disadvantages of using BaaS and evaluate whether it is the right solution for their specific use case.

-Overall, BaaS is an exciting and rapidly evolving area of front-end development, and developers should continue to keep up with the latest trends and developments in the space.
+Overall, BaaS is an exciting and rapidly evolving area of front-end development, and developers should continue to keeps up with the latest trends and developments in the space.
 By using best practices and following a step-by-step guide, developers can build successful applications using BaaS platforms.